 Education here is simply extraordinary.
 Home to some of the best public schools in the state, examples include East Chapel Hill High School, Carrboro High School Chapel Hill High School, Durham School of the Arts, and Glenwood Elementary School.
 For private education, there’s St. Thomas More Catholic School, Montessori Community School, and Montessori Day School.
 Last but certainly not least, the town is home to the University of North Carolina at Chapel Hill and Aveda Institute – Chapel Hill.

-Pining for a smaller community that offers the perfect environment for a great college experience, climbing the corporate latter, or raising a family?
+Pining for a smaller community that offers the perfect environment for a great college experience, climbing the corporate ladder, or raising a family?
 Come check out why Chapel Hill is nicknamed the “Southern Part of Heaven.”

 Median Home Value: $224,800

-As the most populous city in North Carolina (and 17th largest city in the nation), Charlotte is one of the fastest growing cities in the country.
+As the most populous city in North Carolina (and 17th largest city in the nation), Charlotte is one of the fastest-growing cities in the country.
 Known as a millennial magnet, young people have been flocking to the Queen City in recent years.
 Though more people have started moving here, which has driven up rent and housing prices, the city still offers living costs that are lower than the national average.
 Young professionals and families alike call the city home, and residents tend to be liberal.